 Cost – $25 to $50

-If you just ran a tube right from your air pump into your aquarium you will get giant bubbles that don’t really do all that much to aerate your aquarium.
-They also help sponge filters do a better job pulling particles out of the water.
+If you ran a tube right from your air pump into your aquarium you will get giant bubbles that don’t really do all that much to aerate your aquarium.
+They help sponge filters do a better job pulling particles out of the water.
 Something most people don’t even realize is that the amount of noise their aquarium makes can be cut down with an air stone and having smaller bubbles.

-In addition to aerating your aquarium and helping filters work they also circulate the water in your aquarium.
+In addition to aerating your aquarium and helping the filters work they also circulate the water in your aquarium.
 It adds oxygen into the water, and the bubbles moving their way up from the bottom of the aquarium push the water upwards.
 This upwards water motion also helps spread the oxygen throughout your aquarium as the water moves.